25 Silent Signs Your House Is Falling Apart

 If your bathroom fan has a stain around it, don’t waste time getting it looked at.
-It’s likely the result of condensation that could be weakening the surrounding drywall and framing, according to Joe Murphy, interior design specialist at The Shower Head Store.
+It's likely the result of condensation that could be weakening the surrounding drywall and framing, according to Joe Murphy, an interior design specialist at The Shower Head Store.
 It can also point to a roof leak, so if having your fan re-insulated or replaced doesn’t solve the problem, it’s time to call a roofer.

 You can see daylight or water coming through cracks in your foundation.

 A little crack in your home’s foundation may be no big deal, but if you can see through to the other side of the crack—or if water is getting through, you’ve got a much bigger problem on your hands.
 “A larger crack that is gaping enough to allow water or daylight through can mean a more serious problem, like severe foundation shifting and/or water damage,” says Russell.

 Before you call a paranormal specialist for those flickering lights, call an electrician.
 According to Helling, flickering lights are frequently a sign that there’s a short in your electrical wiring, which could also pose a fire risk if left unchecked.

 There are gaps in your gutters.

 If your gutters aren’t lined up with the edge of your roof, you could have a major problem on your hands.
 “If you look up and see daylight between the gutter and roof, there is a gap, which will ultimately let water behind the gutter,” says Helling.
 Over time, this can lead to water behind your walls, in your attic, or in your basement, requiring expensive repairs or even mold remediation.